 The space bar is pressed with either thumb.
 Most people probably use only one thumb, the one on their dominant hand.
 The thumbs basically float comfortably in the air when not in use.

 Below is your first interactive exercise based on the four left-hand home keys: ASDF.
 These are typed with the left-hand pinky, ring finger, middle finger and index finger respectively.
 Before typing even a single letter, please keep ALL of the Principles for Effective Learning in mind.
 Here are the instructions; all the exercises in all the lessons work this way, so read carefully:

-> Sorry for the nonsense words to come, but there's only so much you can do with only 4 letters and the space bar!
-Press the button when you are ready to begin.
-Make sure you are going slow enough to prevent mistakes!
+Sorry for the nonsense words to come, but there's only so much you can do with only 4 letters and the space bar!
+Make sure you are going slow enough to prevent mistakes.
 Be sure of every key; do not guess.
 And of course, don't look at the keyboard!

 Click the orange button to begin the exercise, and start typing: